RalphAS/GenericSchur.jl/docs/src/index.md

 ## Generalized problems

-The generalized Schur decomposition is provided for complex element types.
+The generalized Schur decomposition is provided [via `schur(A,B)`, or `ggschur!(A,B)`], for real and complex element types.
+No specific implementations are currently provided for Hermitian/Symmetric problems.

-Eigenvectors are also available, via `eigvecs(S::GeneralizedSchur)`.
+Eigenvectors are also available for complex element types, via `eigvecs(S::GeneralizedSchur)`.

+## Reordering
+An invariant (viz. deflating) subspace may be extracted via the `ordschur` function.
+This package provides this for ordinary Schur factorizations (real and complex) and for complex generalized Schur factorizations.

 ## Acknowledgements